Andrei15193/Flux-Sharp/release-1/index.md

 Introduction
 ------------
-Flux Base is an implementation of Facebook's Flux architecture (see [https://facebook.github.io/flux/docs/overview.html](https://facebook.github.io/flux/docs/overview.html) for more details) for .NET targeting .NET Framework, .NET Core and .NET Standard allowing for the library to be used for any kind of desktop application.
+FluxBase is an implementation of Facebook's Flux architecture (see [https://facebook.github.io/flux/docs/overview.html](https://facebook.github.io/flux/docs/overview.html) for more details) for .NET targeting .NET Framework, .NET Core and .NET Standard allowing for the library to be used for any kind of desktop application.